All Episodes

 I want to make sure this sets in.

-There's like a holographic topography brightness map of the man of the Shroud.
+There's three D information, there's like a holographic topography brightness map of the man of the shroud that looks like you're looking at the surface, you know, geography, topography of there's like depth.

-There's 3D, the way they said it, analytically, there's 3D information encoded in the image of the crucified man.
+There's depth, there's 3D the way they set it, just analytically, there's 3D information coded in the image of the crucified man.

 So no other image does this.

-So that VP8 image analyzer, you can go on YouTube and watch it done, is what gave rise to what's called the Shroud of Turin Research Project, the scientific STIRP team, which consists of 33 scientists, 26 who went to Turin, Italy.
+So that VP eight image analyzer, you can go on YouTube and watch it done, is what gave rise to what's called the Shroud of Turin Research Project, the scientific STERP team, which consists of thirty three scientists, twenty six who went to Turin, Italy.

 They had five days.

-They had 120 hours to study the Shroud.
+They had one hundred twenty hours to study the Shroud.

 This is controversial, but I don't believe the Catholic Church would have ever allowed the Shroud of Turin to be researched.

-That's Barry Schwartz, who was the documenting photographer who photographed the Shroud in 1978.
+And that's not Barry Schwartz, who was the documenting photographer who photographed the shroud in 1978.

-It was the private family, the Savoys, the House of Savoy, who allowed this research team, 33 scientists to study the Shroud for five days.
+It was the private family, the Savoys, the House of Savoy, who allowed this research team, thirty three scientists, to study the shroud for five days.

 They took four years to publish all of their findings.

-And I haven't used this word yet until this point in our interview.
+And I use, I haven't used this word yet until this point in our interview.

-The STIRP team, these 33 scientists, by the way, Roy Rogers says, give me 15 minutes in the scientific method and I'll prove it's a hoax.
+The STERP team, these thirty three scientists, by the way, Roy Rogers says, give me fifteen minutes in the scientific method and I'll prove it's a hoax.

-They were in the lobby, Barry Schwartz, one of the original STIRP teams, and I met many of them.
+They were in the lobby, Barry Schwartz, one of the original STERP teams, and I met many of them.

 So these 33 scientists publish and they prove, this is the word I'm going to use, it's proven.